Clinical trials glossary

 Pharmacodynamics: the science or study of how the body reacts to a medication.

 Pharmacokinetics: sometimes described as what the body does to a medication.
-Refers to the movement of that medication into, through, and out of the body - the time course of its absorption, bioavailability, distribution, metabolism and excretion.
+It refers to the movement of that medication into, through, and out of the body - the process and time course of its absorption, bioavailability (the proportion of the medication that is available in the body to have its intended effect), distribution, metabolism (how it is broken down) and excretion (the removal of the medication and its broken-down components from the body).

 Phase: the different stages involved in the development of a new medication.
-Phase I focuses on initial safety in people.
-Phase 2 evaluates safety, correct dose and early signs of whether the medication works.
-Phase 3 is the stage before medication licensing and looks at safety and medication efficacy.
-Phase 4 evaluates longer term use of a medication after it has been licensed.
+Phase I / 1 focuses on initial safety in people.
+Phase II / 2 evaluates safety, correct dose and early signs of whether the medication works.
+Phase III / 3 is the stage before medication licensing and looks at the safety and effectiveness of a medication.
+Phase IV / 4 evaluates longer term use of a medication after it has been licensed.

-Primary outcomes: answers the most important questions about the trial, ie is the trial medication safe and effective?
+Primary outcomes / endpoints: answers the most important questions about the trial, i.e. is the trial medication safe and effective?

-Principal Investigator: the researcher (clinician) who is responsible for a clinical trial at a particular trial site.
+Principal Investigator (PI): the researcher (clinician) who is responsible for a clinical trial at a particular trial site.

 Protocol: a scientific document which outlines the design of a clinical trial and how it will be conducted.